sicheng-duke/Dussenger/README.md

 ### 1.2 Initialization

-The first time you run the server you need to uncommon the **initialize()** line in the main function in Server.java file.

-**intialize()** function will set up the database, create the table you will use and set several default users in the Database.
+Every time you run the server, it will remove all record in the Database, create four new table in the Database and set default data into the table.

-After you initialize your database, you need to common **initialize()** line again.

 The default user is **"Mike","Bob","Alice","Alex","Ric","Steve","Lili","Drew"** , they are all friends between each other and having the password equal to their user name.

+If you want to save the user or relation you create, you need to comment the **initialize()** function in Server.java file after the frist use.

 ### 1.3 Run